Tallyobin/One-More-Door/README.md

 1. CIMB Clicks Mobile App

-2. Check account balance, view transaction history, transfer money, purchase online, pay bills and loans, invest through e-IPO, ASN   B.
+2. Check account balance, view transaction history, transfer money, purchase online, pay bills and loans, invest through e-IPO, ASNB.

 3.
 Tangible Benefit: Enhanced Security: FaceID & TouchID features ensure secure logins, protecting users from unauthorized access and potential financial risks.
 Intangible Benefit: Improved User Experience: The "Revamped" home screen contributes to a more user-friendly interface, enhancing overall user satisfaction and engagement.

-4. Ensuring the security and integrity of user data and financial transactions, especially with the implementation of advanced features like FaceID & TouchI   D.
+4. Ensuring the security and integrity of user data and financial transactions, especially with the implementation of advanced features like FaceID & TouchID.
 ```

 Comment: Q3a - must state in numbers or %